Pre-Support Diagnostic Checklist

 # Controller logs

-kubectl logs -n fab deployment/fabric-controller-manager --tail=200 | grep -i error
+kubectl logs -n fab deployment/fabric-ctrl --tail=200 | grep -i error

 # If crashed, get previous logs

-kubectl logs -n fab deployment/fabric-controller-manager --previous
+kubectl logs -n fab deployment/fabric-ctrl --previous

 Look for: ERROR/PANIC messages, reconciliation loops.
 Escalate if found.